Please email resume and salary requirements to firstname.lastname@example.org.

 - Pushing: Applying pressure and exerting force against an object for the purpose of moving it forward or away from the source of the force – push or pull force up to 35 lbs.

-- Stooping: Bending the body forward and down from the waist, hips and knees, sometimes for a prolonged length of time.
+- Stooping: Bending the body forward and down from the waist, hips, and knees, sometimes for prolonged lengths of time.

 - Reaching: Extending hand(s) and arm(s) in any direction away from the body.